What we'll cover:

 Financial wellness is a general measure of how well you’re able to stay on top of your finances today and how confident you feel about your ability to meet your financial goals of tomorrow.

 When it comes to improving your overall financial well-being, there are many approaches you could take.
-But a good fundamental place to start is by building smart money habits.
+But a good place to start is by building smart money habits.
 Here are five to consider.

 According to the Consumer Financial Protection Bureau, financial wellness is determined, in part, by the extent to which people feel that they are on track to meet their financial goals.

 And a plan doesn’t have to be complicated.
-For example, if your goal is to build an emergency fund, your plan could start with something as basic as creating a budget to help you identify areas where they may be opportunities to save a little more each month.
+For example, if your goal is to build an emergency fund, your plan could start with something as basic as creating a budget to help you identify areas where there may be opportunities to save a little more each month.
 Any extra money you’re able to uncover in your budget can be reallocated toward your emergency fund.

-Saving as much and as often as you can is another way that could help improve your financial well-being.
+Saving as much and as often as you can is another way that could improve your financial well-being.
 For instance, having a solid emergency fund can help provide some peace of mind when dealing with unexpected expenses.

 When it comes to financial wellness, it’s also a good idea to pay attention to how you spend money.
 Constant overspending, for example, can create stress and become a serious hurdle to reaching our financial goals.